CmdrZin/NodeJS/README.md

 Additional documents outline the installation process. (see UN_JS_Game_Install.rtf) A client, Builds\test001.exe, has also been provide for Windows 10 OS machines.

 Unity-NodeJS-Game-Min: This folder will contain a minimum version of the Client.
 It will contain only the code needed to run a simple Client.
-Documentation will be add to explain the modules and scripts used by the Client to add others in enhancing the Client example for developing their own game.
+Documentation will be add to explain the modules and scripts used by the Client to aid others in enhancing the Client example for developing their own game.

 Unity-NodeJS-Game-GUI: This folder will contain enhancements to the minimum Client.